 Preparing Your Child for the Separation While You Birth the New Baby

-It is, of course, often possible for the child to stay with his other parent, rather than being left with a friend or relative.
+It is, of course, often possible for the child to stay with his or her other parent, rather than being left with a friend or relative.
 But we also know that labor advances faster when women have support from a loved one, so most of the time a woman’s partner stays with her during labor and the older child is left in someone else’s care.

 Your little one might well have a hard time during your absence from her.
 But a close relationship with you will give her a strong foundation, and provide the buffer she needs to recover quickly.

-Leave him with that person as often as possible, for short and longer periods of time.
+Leave your child with this person as often as possible, for short and longer periods of time.
 Try to arrange, after months of this, for your child to nap there in order to get comfortable falling asleep.
 If your child does well napping, consider a sleepover – but don’t push it.
 If your child isn’t ready, it isn’t worth the potential trauma.
 If the birth requires a sleepover, so be it because it’s unavoidable, but that one night should be the only night unless the child is completely comfortable with this person.

 3. Don’t try to get your child used to separation in general by leaving her with other people frequently.

 That will just traumatize her and make her clingy.
 The goal is not to help her get used to separation and being with random people, because that is not how attachment works.
 The goal is to help her build a relationship with your designated person, whoever it will be, so that person can calm her during your absence.
 The only thing that will help her cope with your absence is the presence of someone she trusts.